The central nilradical of nonnoetherian dimer algebras: Introduction

 \section{Introduction}

-The main objective of this article is to make progress in establishing a geometric description of the centers of nonnoetherian dimer algebras on a torus.
-A dimer algebra is a type of quiver algebra where the quiver embeds into a compact surface and the paths satisfy homotopy-like relations.
-Dimer algebras originated in string theory \cite{HK, FHVWK, FHMSVW}, and have found wide application to many areas of mathematics, including noncommutative resolutions \cite{B5,B7,Br,D,IN}, cluster algebras and categories \cite{BKM,GK,K}, mirror symmetry \cite{FHKV,FU}, and number theory \cite{BGH}.
-Throughout, we will restrict our attention to nondegenerate dimer algebras on a torus.
+The main objective of this article is to establish certain key algebraic and geometric properties of the centers of nonnoetherian dimer algebras and ghor algebras on a torus.
+A dimer algebra is a type of quiver algebra whose quiver embeds into a compact surface with homotopy-like relations defined on its paths.
+Dimer algebras originated in string theory in 2005 \cite{HK, F-K, F-W, HV}, and since have found wide application to many areas of mathematics.
+Among these areas are noncommutative algebraic geometry \cite{B5,B7,Bo,Br,CQ,D,IN,IU,MR}, cluster algebras and categories \cite{BKM,GK,K,MS,P,RW}, mirror symmetry \cite{F-V,FU,HN}, and number theory \cite{BGH,H}.
+The torus is special among other surfaces without boundary in that only on a torus do noetherian dimer algebras have exceptionally nice algebraic and homological properties as noncommutative crepant resolutions.
+Ghor algebras, in contrast, remain suitably nice on higher genus surfaces \cite{BB1,BB2}.
+Throughout, we will restrict our attention to dimer and ghor algebras on a torus.

-A dimer algebra is noetherian if and only if its center is noetherian \cite[Theorem 1.1]{B4}, and in either case the Krull dimension of the center is 3 \cite[Theorem 1.1]{B6}.
-A well known property of noetherian dimer algebras is that their centers are normal integral domains.
-In this article we consider the question: \textit{Is the center of a nonnoetherian dimer algebra necessarily normal, or necessarily a domain?
+A dimer algebra is noetherian if and only if its center is noetherian \cite[Theorem 1.1]{B4}.
+Regardless of noetherianity, the Krull dimension of the center is three; if \textit{non}noetherian, then the center is the coordinate ring for a three-dimensional affine toric variety with a single `positive dimensional' point \cite[Theorem 1.1]{B6}.
+Recall that an integral domain is normal if it is integrally closed in its field of fractions.
+A well known property of noetherian dimer algebras---being noncommutative crepant resolutions---is that their centers are normal integral domains.
+In this article we consider the questions: \textit{Is the center of a nonnoetherian dimer algebra necessarily normal, or necessarily a domain?
 If not, what can be said about its normalization, zero divisors, and nilradical?}